JetBrains/teamcity-documentation/topics/ftp-upload.md

 [//]: # (auxiliary-id: FTP Upload)
 FTP Upload allows deploying files/directories to an FTP server.

-The settings common for all runners are described on a [separate page](configuring-build-steps.md); this page details the FTP Upload settings.
+The settings common for all runners are described in [Configuring Build Steps](configuring-build-steps.md); this page details the FTP Upload settings.

 The fields below support [parameter references](predefined-build-parameters.md): any text between percentage signs (`%`) is considered a reference to a property by TeamCity.
 To prevent TeamCity from treating the text in the percentage signs as a property reference, use two percentage signs to escape them: for example, if you want to pass "`%Y%m%d%H%M%S`" into the build, change it to "`%%Y%%m%%d%%H%%M%%S`".